prometheus/proposals/proposals/0065-issue-pr-label-system.md

 - **`triage/accepted`**: Issue has been triaged and accepted as valid work.
 It is ready for someone to work on.
 - **`triage/needs-information`**: Issue needs more details from the author before it can be properly evaluated or worked on.

 **Workflow**: All issues start with `triage/needs-triage`.
 During triage, maintainers either replace this with another triage label or remove it entirely.
-The absence of any triage label (along with issue comments) indicates that triage action has been taken, such as declining or marking as duplicate.
+The absence of any triage label (along with issue comments) indicates that triage action has been taken and the issue is currently being worked on.
+Declined or duplicate issues should also have no `triage/` label.

 #### 2. Review Labels